 Corella is a fully-refereed journal of Australasian ornithological research.

 A hard-copy compilation of each volume is published in December each year and posted to each member.
-After two (2) years, each volume is moved to the public area of the website, where all previous issues of Corella, and its predecessor, The Australian Bird Bander, are available.
+After one year, each volume is moved to the public area of the website, where all previous issues of Corella, and its predecessor, The Australian Bird Bander, are available.

 Members must log on and then access the current issues of Corella through the ‘Publications’ section of the main menu.

 - Research findings communicated as major papers or short articles,